sooti/sootiAI/README.md

    - "Scrape the latest stock prices for Apple, Google, and Tesla and save them in a CSV file."

 ## Recommended Local Models
-1. Qwen 14B - I've found this one to be the best balance of speed, script writing and instruction following.
+1. Qwen-2.5 instruct 14B - I've found this one to be the best balance of speed, script writing and instruction following.
-2. Qwen 7B - Good for some basic research cases and basic tasks, but not complex programming requests.
+2. Qwen-2.5 instruct 7B - Good for some basic research cases and basic tasks, but not complex programming requests.
 3. EXAONE 7.8B - Good for research, OK for programming tasks.

 ## Bad models in my tests